What to know about diet and aggressive breast cancer

 Updated on April 10, 2024.

-Some research suggests that your risk of certain types of breast cancer may be decreased by adding more whole fruits and vegetables to your diet.
+Some research suggests that your risk of certain types of breast cancer may be reduced by adding more whole fruits and vegetables to your diet.

-A 2021 review of previous research published in the British Journal of Cancer found that a diet high in whole fruits and vegetables may decrease the risk of ER-/PR- breast cancer by up to 26 percent.
+A 2021 review of previous research published in the British Journal of Cancer found that a diet high in whole fruits and vegetables was tied to a 26 percent lower risk of ER-/PR- breast cancer.

 Past studies have also found a link between fruits and vegetables and risk for aggressive breast cancer.
 One 2019 study published in the International Journal of Cancer found that eating a diet high in fruits and vegetables was associated with about 21 percent decreased risk of human epidermal growth factor receptor 2 (HER2) breast cancer.
 About 20 percent of breast cancer cells have the HER2 gene, which makes them grow faster and spread more quickly throughout the body.